 In addition, many seals bearing the figures and symbols of principal Hindu gods, namely Vishnu and Siva, as well as some terracotta figurines of Mahishamardini, have been found here.
 The mound’s surface has also yielded a standard type of gold coin of Samudragupta, one of the most illustrious Gupta kings.
 Two gold coins with the legend Vasu in Brahmi were also found.
 Vasu was one of the successors of the imperial Kushanas from the middle of the third century AD.

 The vigorous attacks with by the Hunas in the fifth century reduced this town to the ground.
-In the process of destruction many of the important artifacts were buried, which became evident from the large number of coins of Toramana and Mihirkula, as well as a copper seal of Mihirikula of that time.
-These artifacts included a gold coin of Kidar Kushana, a silver coin of Samanta Deva and Sapalpata Deva, many others of the Kotas, late Kushanas and a few of Balban.
+In the process of destruction many of the important artefacts were buried, which became evident from the large number of coins of Toramana and Mihirkula, as well as a copper seal of Mihirikula of that time.
+These artefacts included a gold coin of Kidar Kushana, a silver coin of Samanta Deva and Sapalpata Deva, many others of the Kotas, late Kushanas and a few of Balban.
 These finds suggests that the site was occupied up to early mediaeval times, after which it was deserted for some period.
 Further evidence of its reoccupation suggests by the Rajputs of Jaisalmer during the time of Jehangir in the early 17th century.
 Today Sanghol is home to several communities who live there in complete harmony, a vast site of rolling mounds concealing the remains of those who lived and died there over the centuries.